xpack/xpack-build-box/macos/README.md

 ### Overview

-When running on macOS, the build scripts do not use Docker, since there are no macOS Docker images; instead, a custom set of tools is expected in a specific folder (`${HOME}/opt/xbb`), which includes the same tools as packed in the Docker images.
+When running on macOS, the build scripts cannot use Docker, since there are no macOS Docker images; instead, a custom set of tools is expected in a specific folder (`${HOME}/opt/xbb`), which includes the same tools as packed in the Docker images.

-The reason for a separate folder is that, in order to achieve consistent and reproducible results, the tools in the XBB instance must be locked to certain versions, and no updates should be performed.
+The reason for a separate folder is that, in order to achieve consistent and reproducible results, the tools in the XBB folder must be locked to certain versions, and no updates should be performed.

-To build these tools, clone the git and start the install scripts.
+To build the macOS XBB, clone the git, run the the bootstrap script and finally run the main XBB build script.

 ### Prerequisites

-As usual with macOS, the compiler and other development tools are not available in the base system and need to be installed as part of the **Xcode Command Line Tools** package, available from Apple.
+As usual with macOS, the compiler and other development tools are not packed in the base system and need to be installed as part of the **Xcode Command Line Tools** package, available from Apple.

-### Remove macPorts or Homebrew from PATH
+### Remove macPorts or Homebrew from the PATH

 To avoid unwanted versions of different programs to be inadvertently used during builds, it is highly recommended to remove any additional